wahabshah/End-to-End-GUI-Development-with-Qt5/Chapter2/Readme.md

 * Finally, we have slightly rewritten the SOURCES and HEADERS variable lists to account for the new file locations after we moved things around a bit
 * We add the source folder (which is where all of our code will live) to the INCLUDEPATH so that the path is searched when we use #include statements.

+To load a QML from main.cpp, the following is the scheme:-
+>>qrc:<prefix><filename>
+We previously had a `/` prefix and a `views/main.qml` relative filename.
+This gave us `qrc:/views/main.qml`.

+A prefix of `/` isn’t terribly descriptive.
+As you add more and more QML files, it’s really helpful to organize them into blocks with meaningful prefixes.
+Having unstructured resource blocks also makes the Projects pane ugly and more difficult to navigate, as you just saw when you had to drill down through views.qrc > / > views.
+So, the first step is to rename the prefix from / to /views.

+However, with a prefix of `/views` and a relative filename of `views/main.qml`, our URL is now `qrc:/views/views/main.qml`.

+This is worse than it was before, and we still have a deep folder structure in views.qrc.
+Fortunately, we can add an alias for our file to make both of these problems go away.
+You can use the alias of a resource in place of the relative path, so if we assign an alias of main.qml, we can replace views/main.qml with simply main.qml, giving us `qrc:/views/main.qml`.

 # Build

 ```sh